MOMables® Healthy Lunches for Kids

 Total Time: 6 hours hrs 10 minutes mins

-This homemade fruit leather is made with real fruit and no added sugar for a fun and yummy snack that kids will love!
+This homemade fruit leather recipe is made with real fruit in the oven.
+It's a fun and easy-to-make snack everyone will love.

 4.92 from 57 votes